M-HAMZA-SAJID/Pakistan-E-commerce-Order-Status-Prediction---Model/README.md

 # Pakistan-E-commerce-Order-Status-Prediction---Model
 Pakistan E-commerce Industry is  evolving through different phases.
 And till people trust  is fluctuating due to many circumstances that might effect industry credibility .
-Due to this Complete cancel ratio is still not stable and retailers have to face this issue .
+Due to this order (Complete cancel) ratio is still not stable and retailers have to face this issue .
 This model is to predict the order is more expected to cancel or to complete .